Movolytics is an innovative, user-friendly system with strong cost-cutting features – but is it right for your fleet?

 - Bph Attachments

-It has to be pointed out, though, that a member of the Movolytics team has posted a lengthy response to this, in which he/she details the company’s efforts to communicate with the reviewer and solve their problems (including by creating a bespoke report just for them).
+It has to be pointed out, though, that a member of the Movolytics team has posted a lengthy response to this, detailing the company’s efforts to communicate with the reviewer and solve their problems (including by creating a bespoke report just for them).

-Overall, Movolytics comes off well out of the exchange, and so we’re hesitant to judge the supplier too harshly based on this review.
+Overall, Movolytics comes off well out of the exchange, and so we’re hesitant to judge the company harshly based on this review.

 With a solid focus on driver behaviour and safety, as well as truly market-leading fuel consumption monitoring, Movolytics is a really good bet for businesses that want to keep operations tight and cut costs (think fuel, insurance, and accident repairs).
 Plus, its automated timesheets make it a great option for construction fleets.